epfl-si/PhDAssess.ops/README.md

     * `/keybase/team/epfl_phdassess/test/`
     * `/keybase/team/epfl_phdassess/prod/`
 * Access to the OpenShift.
-* Some basic understanding of [the architecture of the stack](ARCHITECTURE.md)
+* Some basic understanding of the stack.
+See [the architecture of the stack](ARCHITECTURE.md).

 ## Usage

 `./phdsible`

-Setup the dev. environment on Openshift and run the stack.
+Set up the development environment on Openshift and run the stack.

 Use `--prod` to do the same in the production environment.